1. Ada

 When should you quarantine?

 Keeping yourself away from others is vital to fighting the coronavirus's spread.
-If you're experiencing COVID-19 symptoms, you should get tested as soon as possible and isolate yourself even if you have not yet received your results.
+If you're experiencing COVID-19 symptoms, you should get tested as soon as possible and isolate yourself even if you have yet to receive your results.

 If your test returns positive, you should quarantine for at least 5 days.
 After this, you should keep your distance from people at a high risk of developing severe symptoms for at least 5 more days, even if they're vaccinated.